 Another way of doing this is by data monitoring.
 Monitoring data entails setting up controls that it is compliant with data quality and business requirements.
 Also, while updating data, businesses may purchase access to other databases to search for extra information on their clients/customers, which they can then add to their own database.

-The Benefits of Data Enrichment
+What are the Benefits of Data Enrichment?

 A few benefits of Data Enrichment are listed below:

 Improves Data Accuracy